arezoomaleki/docker-container-auto-restart-using-zabbix/README.md

   zabbix_get -s Docker-Server-IP -p 10050 -k system.run["echo 123"]

  Step2: [How to add operation and action on zabbix]
-   1- In Zabbix Server Web Panel, go to Administration > scripts > new script
+   1- In Zabbix Server Web Panel, go to Administration > scripts > create script 2- Choose a name and select action operation and script then enter your script 3- to restart all docker containers (running and stopped), plese enter this command: "docker restart $(docker ps -a -q)" 4- Then go to Configurations > Actions > Trigger actions and add a new one 5-